Head and Neck Cancer (cont.)

 Sometimes, especially with cancer of the oral cavity, a patient may need reconstructive and plastic surgery to rebuild the bones or tissues of the mouth.
 If this is not possible, a prosthodontist may be able to make a prosthesis (an artificial dental and/or facial part) to restore satisfactory swallowing and speech.
 Patients will receive special training to use the device.

 Patients who have trouble speaking after treatment, or who have lost their ability to speak, may need speech therapy.
-Often, a speech-language pathologist will visit the patient in the hospital to plan therapy and teach speech exercises or alternative methods of speaking.
+Often, a specialist called a speech-language pathologist will visit the patient in the hospital to plan therapy and teach speech exercises or alternative methods of speaking.
 Speech therapy usually continues after the patient returns home.

 Eating may be difficult after treatment for head and neck cancer.
 Some patients receive nutrients directly into a vein (IV) after surgery, or need a feeding tube until they can eat on their own.
 A feeding tube is a flexible plastic tube that is passed into the stomach through the nose or an incision (cut) in the abdomen.
 A nurse or speech-language pathologist can help patients learn how to swallow again after surgery.
 The NCI booklet Eating Hints for Cancer Patients: Before, During, and After Treatment contains many useful suggestions and recipes.